Health and Social Services Research in the NWT

 Questions and Answers

-*The Aurora Research Institute (ARI) is the primary contact for all research related inquiries in the NWT.
-For information regarding research ethics, licensing, logistics and resources, please refer to their website: http://nwtresearch.com/
+The GNWT Education, Culture and Employment (ECE) department is the primary contact for all research-related inquiries in the NWT.
+For information regarding research ethics, licensing, logistics and resources, please refer to their research licensing website.

 The Department has published a GNWT Health and Social Services Research Agenda.
 This agenda outlines five overarching research priorities that represent important gaps in information which have impacts across the system and population.
 They are:

-For a detailed explanation of the research priorities, please review the GNWT Health and Social Services Research Agenda.
+For a detailed explanation of the research priorities, please review the GNWT Health and Social Services Research Agenda as well as review the Research Resources section of this website.

 What type of support can I request from the DHSS?